 To set up a new schedule, choose the 'Create new schedule' wizard option and select the schedule parameters - the project and region to which you wish the schedule to apply,

-the action to be performed on schedule (you can choose between 'Start instances', 'Stop instances' and 'Suspend instances'), the time and days of the week when the schedule is to be executed.
+the action to be performed on schedule (you can choose between 'Start instances' and 'Stop instances'), the time and days of the week when the schedule is to be executed.
 Make sure you

 give a name to the schedule and select the instances to be affected by it.

 You can add instances to an existing schedule or remove them from a schedule.
 Select the 'Manage schedule instances' wizard option, find your schedule by the project ID, region and schedule

 name and manage the affected instances by adding or removing them.

 For detailed instructions on using the Schedules Wizard and the description of all available options, please visit the

 Schedules Wizard page.
 For the information on configuring schedules using Maestro CLI,

 The table below provides the list of service-related commands and their descriptions: